minagawah/iced-dynamic-import-sample/README.md

 and it is certainly not what I want (will result in 404).
 So, you need to make sure `publicPath` to have a _relative path_.
 In my case, I must avoid `/assets`, but need `assets` instead.

+Also, for those of you don't know, Webpack5 was released on Jan.
+12, 2021, and it no longer supports `process.env`, and you need to manually define envs like `NODE_ENV` yourself in Webpack config.

 #### [Step 5] Creating a Symlink